JHU-PL-Lab/www-fpse/notes.md

 * `let rec sum = function | [] -> ..` (needs function not fun)
 * Minimal commands for dune, .ocamlinit, top loop.
 Basically fixed recipes to start with.
 * let is a special application - needed for monads later
+* = on ints only by default with `Base`.  `String.(=)` etc explicitly for other base types.
+Or cheat with `open Poly` (restores original OCaml polymorphic `=` which is dangerous)
+* remove effects except printing perhaps

 ### More OCaml

 ##### Advanced Functions
+(This stuff currently seems pretty basic, move up I expect.)
 * Named and optional and optional/w/default function arguments, punning with f ~x (x is both var at caller and name in callee), similar as pun in definition of function).
 RWOC covers well.
 * Operators as functions and making your own infix syntax - `let (^^) x y = x * y` kind of thing.  see RWOC prefix and infix operators.
 * `begin`/`end` to replace parens

 ##### Advanced data structures
+This is mostly covered in RWOC chapters on variants and records.

 * Advanced patterns - `p when e`, `'a' .. 'z'`, `as x`, or `|` patterns in let, `{x;y}` is same as `{x=x;y=y}`...
 Cornell 3.1.7
-* Polymorphic variants aka anonymous variants - Cornell 3.2.4.4
+* Polymorphic variants aka anonymous variants - Cornell 3.2.4.4, RWOC variants chapter
 * See RWOC chapters on variants and records for lots of new conventions and examples.
 * Extensible variants - OCaml manual 8.14
 * Pretty printing data with `ppx_deriving`